ganrad/aks-aspnet-sqldb-rest/README.md

 ### E] Create a simple *Release Pipeline* in VSTS
 **Approx. time to complete this section: 1 Hour**

-1. Using a web browser, login to your VSTS account (if you haven't already) and select your project which you created in Step [C].
+1. Using a web browser, login to your VSTS account (if you haven't already) and select your project which you created in Section [C].
 Click on *Build and Release* menu on the top panel and select *Releases*.
 Next, click on *+ New pipeline*.

     ![alt tag](./images/E-02.PNG)